marmelab/renard/linting/README.md

 This will configure prettier to be part of eslint rules, which means running `eslint --fix` will actually apply prettier.

-Be sure to have to have prettier installed:
+Be sure to have prettier installed:

 ```bash
 yarn add -D prettier